 Use your fingers to flatten the cookie dough balls into circle shapes.

-Bake at 375 degrees Fahrenheit for 12-14 minutes (12 if you like them soft and chewier, 14 if you like them crispier) then let the cookies cool off before serving.
+Bake these vegan whole wheat cookies at 375 degrees Fahrenheit for 12-14 minutes (12 if you like them soft and chewier, 14 if you like them crispier) then let the cookies cool off before serving.

 Storage and freezing